bigfishh/algo-club/week3/README.md

 - [ ] Understand and use hash tables/ hashmaps

 ## Discussion Question
+1. Define algorithm?
-1. What is Big O?
+2. What is Big O?
-2. What is constant time?
+3. What is constant time?
-3. What is linear time?
+4. What is linear time?
-4. What is quadratic time?
+5. What is quadratic time?
-5. Define algorithm?
-6. Define data structure
-7. What is the runtime of the following programs?
+6. What is the runtime of the following programs?
 Why?

 #1
 ```js